Reviews You Can Rely On

 Grip/Traction

-The Composite pedals offer above-average levels of grip/traction.
+The Composite pedals offer above-average levels of grip and traction.
 Two different testers rode these pedals.
-One tester with Specialized 2FO flat shoes that use SlipNot rubber was slightly more impressed than the tester with Bontrager Flatline shoes.
-Still, both testers agreed the OneUp pedals clung to their soles better than most.
+One tester with Specialized 2FO Roost flat shoes that use SlipNot rubber was slightly more impressed than the tester with Bontrager Flatline shoes.
+Still, both testers agreed the OneUp pedals cling to their soles better than most.

 Ten bottom-loading pins per side are distributed across the platform and protrude 4.6mm.
-The placement is good with 4 pins at the front, 3 pins at the back, and 3 more pins along the axle.
-The pins are well-placed and the outboard ones offer a good feel when bouncing through a rock garden or dipping into a nasty corner while the center pins help to keep your for from slipping on the axle.
-OneUp also machine some shallow textured grooves into the body of the pedal in the open space between the perimeter and axle pins.
-When things got super chundery, the grip was fine, but some of the top performers in this metric were noticeably more grippy.
+The placement is good, with four pins at the front, three pins at the back, and three more pins along the axle.
+The pins are well-placed, and the outboard ones offer a good feel when bouncing through a rock garden or dipping into a nasty corner while the center pins help to keep your for from slipping on the axle.
+OneUp also machines some shallow textured grooves into the body of the pedal in the open space between the perimeter and axle pins.
+When things get super chunky, the grip is fine, but some of the top performers in this metric are noticeably more grippy.
 When you are paying attention and really dropping your heels into a nasty downhill, the grip is solid and reliable.

 Our main concern was on flatter, bumpy sections and techy climbs where riders may be apt to pay less attention.
-We slipped some pedals quite easily working up awkward sections of trail and cranking over some flat stuff littered with roots and rocks.
+We slipped pedals quite easily as we worked up awkward sections of the trail and cranked over flat trail littered with roots and rocks.
 If you are really focused, it shouldn't be an issue.
 That said, two hours into a long ride, we found these pedals required a little more attention than the grippiest competitors.

-oneup components composite mountain bike flat pedal review - this is far from the thinnest platform in our review, but it is...
+oneup components composite - this is far from the thinnest platform in our review, but it is...

 This is far from the thinnest platform in our review, but it is respectable and features a convex shape.